 Media Visit Policy

 Press tours are for individual writers.
-Although Bardstown does not have a transportation budget, the community will roll out the red carpet once you’ve arrived.
 Mike Mangeot, Bardstown-Nelson County Tourism Executive Director, will make the arrangements and create your itinerary based on your editorial interests and needs.

 Depending on your travel dates, Mike (or another associate) will be your escort to make sure you get from point A to point B. However, if you explore at your own pace, Mike will meet up with you at designated points.